-Mary Critharis is the Acting Chief Policy Officer and Director for International Affairs at the USPTO.
+Mary Critharis is the Chief Policy Officer and Director for International Affairs at the USPTO.
 In that position, she serves as a policy advisor to the Under Secretary of Commerce for Intellectual Property, and oversees the USPTO’s domestic and international IP policy activities; legislative engagement, through the Office of Governmental Affairs; education and training, through the Global Intellectual Property Academy (GIPA); global advocacy, through the IP Attaché Program; and economic analysis, through the Office of the Chief Economist.

 Ms. Critharis first joined the USPTO as a patent examiner in 1992 before progressing to Assistant Solicitor in 2000.
 From 2001 to 2002, she served as Counsel to the United States Senate Judiciary Committee before returning to the USPTO as Attorney Advisor (2002-2004) and Senior Patent Counsel (2004-2011).
 Most recently, Ms. Critharis served as Deputy Chief Policy Officer and Senior Counsel.